makinacorpus/corpus-dockerregistry/README.md

 Makina-States bases docker registry
 ===================================
-This provides a docker distribution (registry v2) docker image based on makina-states.
+This provides a docker distribution (registry v2) docker image based on makina-states.<br/>
-This registry embeds a daemon that implements registry V2 tokens, (cesanta/docker_auth).
+This registry embeds a daemon that implements registry V2 tokens, (cesanta/docker_auth).<br/>
 The registry won't allow any anonymous configuration.

 Code organization
 -------------------
-We separate the project codebase from any persistent daa that it needs and create.
+We separate the project codebase from any persistent daa that it needs and create.<br/>
-For this we use two root separates folders, one for the clone, and one for the persistent data.
+For this we use two root separates folders, one for the clone, and one for the persistent data.<br/>
-By convention, the name of the persistant data holding directory is the name of the clone folder suffixed by "_data".
+By convention, the name of the persistant data holding directory is the name of the clone folder suffixed by "_data".<br/>
-Eg if you clone your project inside "/project", the data folder will be /project_data".
+Eg if you clone your project inside "/project", the data folder will be /project_data".<br/>
 The data folder can't et must not be inside the project folder as we drastically play with unix permissions to ensure proper security and the two of those folders do not have the same policies.

 Volumes